 Physical Gold: Owning physical gold requires secure storage and insurance to protect against theft or loss and preserve its value, which incurs ongoing costs.
 However, it offers you complete control over its physical condition and location, benefiting those who value direct ownership and wish to personally safeguard their investment.

 Gold ETFs: Gold ETFs require no physical storage or maintenance.
-The fund manager takes care of these aspects, and you don’t have to worry about the security of your investment.
+The fund manager takes care of all these aspects, and you don’t have to worry about the security of your investment, making them a hassle-free option.

 6. Risk